Katanga Province: Economy

 Copper mining is an important part of the economy of Katanga province.
 Cobalt mining by individual contractors is also prevalent.
 A number of reasons have been advanced for the failure of the vast mineral wealth of the province to increase the overall standard of living.
 The local provincial budget was US$440 million in 2011.

-Mining

 Lubumbashi, the mining capital of the Democratic Republic of Congo, is a hub for many of the country's biggest mining companies.
 The Democratic Republic of Congo produces "more than 3 percent of the world’s copper and half its cobalt, most of which comes from Katanga".

 Major mining concessions include Tilwezembe and Kalukundi.